 Sand dunes are remarkable things.
 Picture one and you probably think of far off desert lands; of Lawrence of Arabia making his way through the sand, or some other poor sod who hasn’t had a drink for a week hobbling towards an exotic oasis on a cinema screen.
 The tallest sand dunes in the world are mostly in the desert, but unlike the highest mountains in the world, not a lot of people know where the dunes actually are.

 To give you an idea of how far out they’re spread, the mighty Duna Federico Kirbus in Argentina is the highest sand dune in the world, while many Namibia holidays, all the way over in southern Africa, also revolve around almighty sand dunes which make this list.
 You’ll also find huge dunes in China, in America and in Australia.
 This truly is a list which spans the globe.
-There’s even an entry on the top 10 list from France – and a special mention for the south of Wales at the end of the piece!

 So, just how good is your sand dune knowledge?
 Well, we’ve listed the top 10 below, as well as some fun facts on sand dunes around the world, to give you more details on those sweet, sweet dunes on the coast of Wales.
 In the unlikely event that the next pub quiz you go to has a round on the highest sand dunes in the world, trust us – you will now be remarkably prepared!